Alir3z4/django-blog-book/chapter_3_make_blogging_happens.md

 ```

 Model `Post` is easy to read and follow.
-Let's look at some good practices in this code that help you write a better Django application.
+Let's look at some good practices in this code that help you write a better Django applications.

 Since we're writing our code in Python 2 while using Django it's better to use:
 ```python